corywheeler/strangeloop2016/README.md

 * We need better and simpler abstractions to develop Offline-Friendly apps
 * CRDTs give a great value, but there are some caveats
 * Things like Lasp

+## THE FUTURE OF THE MOBILE WEB...Paul Kinlan